zk4/vimrc/readme.md

 - incsearch.vim
 - vim-easygrep
-    - make search and replace more humanlize.
+    - make search and replace more human.
 - vim-markdown
     - Just for showing markdown as it should be.
-    - Edit large markdown file in Typro.
+    - Edit large markdown file in Typora.

 # Thanks